tirea/fwew/README.md

 Installation
 -----

-### Linux Installation (Mac and Windows coming soon)
+### Linux Installation (Mac and Windows coming soon, switch to the windows or mac-osx branch for those OS)
 Simply run the install script:

 	./install.sh

-Usage without installation
+Usage
 -----

-You'll need a new Terminal (or a cmd prompt) open first. use cd (Linux/Mac) or chdir (Windows) commands to change to the folder where the fwew program is downloaded
+You'll need a new Terminal open first. use cd command to change to the folder where the fwew program is downloaded

 typical example:

 	cd Downloads/fwew/bin

-	chdir Downloads\fwew\bin

-Linux/Mac users will need to type ./ on the beginning of all the following example commands in this README.
+Linux users will need to type ./ on the beginning of all the following example commands in this README.
-Unless they have Installed using the install.sh script.
+Unless they have already installed using the install.sh script.

 ### Search a Na'vi word
 Simply run fwew with a word or list of words to look up: